mspnp/samples/ResiliencyStorageSnapshotsSample/Readme.md

 New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile StorageAccountTemplate.json

+### Sample Scripts

-Sample 1 included in PS script Blob-Snapshots.ps1, shows how to create a snapshot of a blob
+Sample 1 included in PS script Blob-Snapshots.ps1, shows how to create a snapshot of a blob.
+Include the  ResourceGroupName param account to another.

+Blob-Snapshots.ps1 -ResourceGroupName <ResourceGroupName>

+Sample 2 included in PS script azcopy-blob-containers.ps1, shows how to copy all the blobs included in a blob container from one storage

 Sample 3 included in PS script FileShare-Snapshot.ps1, shows how request a snaphot of a fileShare

-Sample 2 included in PS script azcopy-blob-containers.ps1, shows how to copy all the blobs included in a blob container from one storage account to another.
+FileShare-Snapshot.ps1 -ResourceGroupName <ResourceGroupName>